Mandate and role

 Departmental priorities and mandate commitments

-Fisheries and Oceans Canada is responsible for meeting Government of Canada priorities and our departmental mandate commitments, which are outlined in our Minister’s Mandate Letter.
-These priorities include protecting Canada’s 3 oceans and waterways, ensuring they remain healthy for future generations and providing economic opportunities to Canadians and coastal communities.
+Fisheries and Oceans Canada is responsible for meeting Government of Canada priorities and mandate commitments, which are outlined in the Prime Minister’s Mandate Letter to members of the 30th Ministry.

 Key legislation